-When you’re selling online, you can just rent an extra warehouse when your inventory outgrows your storage capacity.
+When you’re selling online, you can just rent extra warehouse space when your inventory outgrows your storage capacity.
 You can add a virtually limitless number of products to your website and marketplace accounts with minimum expense.

 You can also reach new demographics through clever use of keywords and a little market research.
 There’s much less need for rebranding and none for buying locations where your new target market shops.

 Just because you can feasibly sell anything to anyone online doesn’t mean you should.
 It’s best to start with a few products you know you can sell, and to grow gradually as you learn more through experience.
 Even Amazon started with just one category (books).
 Buying every remotely promising product you find is a sure way to bury yourself in unsold inventory.

 Tracking customer behavior is a major challenge for brick-and-mortar marketing teams.
 This has pushed many into creating membership programs that trade discounts for data about the customer’s buying habits.
 Ever get a card at Rite Aid or Price Chopper?
 That’s what I’m talking about.

 Gathering this info is way easier online.
 Google Analytics alone (pictured below) provides information that’s worth the price of a full-time employee.